 ● Food is not permitted on the ice or near the barrier.

-● All skaters and coaches must leave the ice immediately when the Zamboni doors open.
+● All skaters and coaches must leave the ice immediately when the club ice time is complete and/or the Zamboni doors open.
 All barrier doors should be closed at the end of the session.

 Right of way

-The skater doing a routine to music has the right of way, whether in a lesson or not, others should move out of their way.
-The routine may be free style or dance.
-Colorful vests or belts may be used, particularly on more highlyattendedsessions, to identify the skater whose music is being played.
+1. The skater practicing a program with music has the right of way, whether in a lesson or not; other skaters must yield.
+Colorful vests or belts may be used, particularly on more highly attended sessions, to identify the skater whose music is being played.

-Skatersin alesson have the right ofway over general skaters on the session.
+2. Skaters in a lesson have the right of way over general skaters on the session.
 Skaters not in a lesson should avoid skating between a coach and their student when practical.

 ● The use of personal music playing devices while on the ice, with or without earbuds or similar, is prohibited.

-● There must be no more than two skaters and one adult in the music booth at any time.
+● Only two skaters and one adult permitted in the music booth at any time.

 ● Music may be changed only when the piece being played has ended or the skater/coach indicates it may be changed.

 ● When multiple coaches are giving lessons at the same time, the music must be rotated.
-Coaches should be reasonable in the number of times an individual skaters’ music is played on one session.
+Coaches should be mindful of the number of times an individual skater's music is played on one session.

 ● Additional (non-program) music may be played at the discretion of the coaches.
 It may not contain lyrics of an inappropriate nature.
 The radio will not be used on GFSC sessions.